$0 Ohio IEP Meeting Prep Checklist

 What to Watch For in Ohio Schools

-Ohio's 2023 investigation of Warren County ESC found systemic special education violations across 43 districts — many of which involved inadequate behavioral support.
-Students with behaviors that school staff found challenging were being removed from class, suspended, and shuffled through placements without ever receiving the FBA or BIP they were legally entitled to.
+Ohio's 2023 investigation of Warren County ESC found systemic special education violations across 43 districts — many of which involved inadequate behavioral support, including failures to implement required positive behavioral interventions.

 This isn't unique to Warren County.
 If your child's school is managing behavior through punishment rather than support, the first thing to ask is: "Has an FBA been conducted, and do we have a BIP in the IEP?"